saurabhdas2/saurabhdas2.github.io/_posts/2020-09-01-solving-linux-kernel-panic-error.md

 2. Select a most recent - 1 kernel.
 3. Continue to boot.
 4. Most likely your issue would have resolved, and you will land in gnome desktop
-5. Run system updates to stabalize the system, and let it complete fully.
+5. Run system updates to stabilize the system, and let it complete fully.
 6. Reboot, and verify that latest kernel is now being used.

 This is it, a simple set of steps to fix this issue.